SamarthJain77/cryptonite_taskphase_samarth/Pondering_Paths.md

     ```

 ## Key Takeaway
-- The `..` operator is used to move up to the parent directory, aiding in determining relative paths.
+- The `..` operator is used to move up to the parent directory.